Sakura-IT/SonnetAmiga/README.md

 The main part of the project is sonnet.library, which aims at API and ABI compatibility with WarpOS powerpc.library.

-This project is in very early stage of development.
+This project is in an early stage of development.
 Don't expect it to do anything useful (yet).

 # Hardware